dfrdn/gulapa-law/content/practice-areas/dispute-resolution.md

 ---
-title: Litigation & Dispute Resolution
+title: Litigation and Dispute Resolution
 image: /img/dispute-resolution.svg
 description: The firm’s lawyers have extensive and significant experience in domestic arbitration, particularly those involving commercial and construction